amikha1lov/RecApp/README.md

 # RecApp

-User friendly Open Source screencaster for Linux written in GTK.
-Using free GStreamer modules and not depend on FFmpeg.
+An open-source and user-friendly screencasting app for Linux written in GTK using free GStreamers modules and does not depend on FFmpeg.

 <p align="center">